vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 passage : Balarama, the elder brother of Krṣna, after returning from pilgrimage on the eighteenth day of the battle states :

-M. Bh., Salya Parva, Ch.34, 6 Catvāriņsadahānyadya dve ca me niħsștasya vai Puṣyeņa samprayāto'smi śravane punarāgataḥ..
+M. Bh., Salya Parva, Ch.34, 6 Catvāriṇsadahānyadya dve ca me niħsștasya vai Puṣyeṇa samprayāto'smi śravane punarāgataḥ..

 Translation: It is forty-two days since I left the house.
-I started on the Puṣya (day) and have returned on the Śravaņa.
+I started on the Puṣya (day) and have returned on the Śravaṇa.

 6. There is no mention of the year-beginning.